Oyekunle-Mark/blog/content/posts/3d-printing-progress.md

 The order of assembly is:
 1. Join a stem to the base.
-2. Optionally, add a number of stems to extend the height of the stand
+2. Optionally, add a number of stems to extend the height of the stand.
 3. Add the top to the last stem.

 It is a simple thing to assemble.
 Assembly does not require a glue.

 To improve the traction the base will have on the desk, I added pads to them.
-Doing this increases the grip the base has on a smooth surface and improved the overall stability of the structure.
+Doing this increased the grip the base has on a smooth surface and improved the stability of the structure.

 ![](https://i.imgur.com/b1BWHrq.jpeg)